 Barcelona Best Novels

 It is a worldwide bestseller with more than 20 million copies sold making it one of the best-selling books of all time.
-Hidden in the heart of the old city of Barcelona is the ‘Cemetery of Lost Books’, a library of obscure and forgotten titles.
+Hidden in the heart of the old city of Barcelona is the “Cemetery of Lost Books”, a library of obscure and forgotten titles.
 To this library, a man brings his 10-year-old son Daniel one cold morning in 1945.
-Daniel chooses one book from the shelves and pulls out ‘The Shadow of the Wind’ by Julian Carax.
+Daniel is allowed to choose one book from the shelves and pulls out ‘The Shadow of the Wind’ by Julian Carax.
 This book will change the course of his life, mark him forever and lead him into a labyrinth of adventures and secrets.
-If you want to turn fiction into reality, several city tours are offering a walk in the footsteps of the main characters and discover the places described in the book.
+If you want to turn fiction into reality, there are a number of city tours offering a walk in the footsteps of the main characters and discover the places described in the book.

 In total, more than 25 books follow Pepe Carvalho around Barcelona.
 If you like thrillers, you won’t be disappointed!
-And if you like cooking: the author always includes Catalan recipes in his novels.
-Tattoo is also adapted into a comic book available in Spanish :
+And if you like cooking: the author always finds an excuse to include Catalan recipes in his novels.

 Falcones is a passionate connoisseur of medieval Spain.
 His novel is about adventures, justice, love and betrayal.
 We witness the rise of a young man from nothing at the same time as the Cathedral of Santa María del Mar was built in the 14th century.
 He first took part in the building site before triumphing and becoming consul and close to the king.
 When it was published in 2006, The Cathedral of the Sea was one of the best-selling novels of the year with more than 2 million copies sold.

 There is also a series inspired by the book, recently released on Netflix: